craftsangjae/recommender-system-dojo/README.md

 Code Kata is defined as an **exercise** in programming which helps hone our skill through **practice and repetition**.
 In machine learning programming, Code Kata for implementing **ML algorithms** is very important, becuase we can realize the details ( such as Data Sampling, Weight initialization, various training strategy ...) while implementing the algorithm.

-I implement various algorithms that make up the recommendation system and organize them into scripts.
+I implement various algorithms using in **recommendation system** and organize them into scripts.